fabiosanzzoni/ponggame/README.md

 1) Basic structure of the game

-- [ ] Use godot engine to create the area of game.
+- [ ] Use godot engine to create the game arena.
 - [ ] Create one platform (Player1)
 - [ ] Create the another platform (Player2)
 - [ ] Create the ball